TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

 ### Ingress Class

-The value of the `kubernetes.io/ingress.class` annotation that identifies Ingress objects to be processed.
+The value of the `kubernetes.io/ingress.class` annotation identifies the IngressClass that will process Ingress objects.

 Tyk Operator by default looks for the value `tyk` and will ignore all other ingress classes.
 If you wish to override this default behaviour, you may do so by setting the environment variable `WATCH_INGRESS_CLASS` in the operator manager deployment.
 [See Installing Tyk Operator]({{<ref "tyk-stack/tyk-operator/installing-tyk-operator">}}) for further information.